Left–right political spectrum: Political parties

 Political scientists have made models in which the ideologies of political parties are mapped along a single left–right axis.
 Klaus von Beyme categorized European parties into nine families, which described most parties.
-Beyme was able to arrange seven of them from left to right: communist, socialist, green, liberal, Christian democratic, conservative and right-wing extremist.
+Beyme arranged seven of them from left to right: communist, socialist, green, liberal, Christian democratic, conservative and right-wing extremist.
 The position of agrarian and regional/ethnic parties varied.
 A study conducted in the late 1980s on two bases, positions on ownership of the means of production and positions on social issues, confirmed this arrangement.

 There has been a tendency for party ideologies to persist and values and views that were present at a party's founding have survived.
 However, they have also adapted for pragmatic reasons, making them appear more similar.
 Seymour Martin Lipset and Stein Rokkan observed that modern party systems are the product of social conflicts played out in the last few centuries.
 They said that lines of cleavage had become "frozen".

 The first modern political parties were liberals, organized by the middle class in the 19th century to protect them against the aristocracy.
 They were major political parties in that century, but declined in the twentieth century as first the working class came to support socialist parties and economic and social change eroded their middle class base.
-Conservative parties arose in opposition to liberals in order to defend aristocratic privilege, but in order to attract voters they became less doctrinaire than liberals.
+Conservative parties arose in opposition to liberals to defend aristocratic privilege, but to attract voters they became less doctrinaire than liberals.
 However, they were unsuccessful in most countries and generally have been able to achieve power only through cooperation with other parties.

-Socialist parties were organized in order to achieve political rights for workers and were originally allied with liberals.
+Socialist parties were organized to achieve political rights for workers and were originally allied with liberals.
 However, they broke with the liberals when they sought worker control of the means of production.
 Christian democratic parties were organized by Catholics who saw liberalism as a threat to traditional values.
 Although established in the 19th century, they became a major political force following the Second World War.
 Communist parties emerged following a division within socialism first on support of the First World War and then support of the Bolshevik Revolution.
 Right-wing extremist parties are harder to define other than being more right-wing than other parties, but include fascists and some extreme conservative and nationalist parties.
 Green parties were the most recent of the major party groups to develop.
 They have mostly rejected socialism and are very liberal on social issues.

 These categories can be applied to many parties outside of Europe.
 Ware (1996) asserted that in the United States both major parties were liberal, even though there are left–right policy differences between them.